manassaloi/manassaloi.github.io/_posts/2018-03-30-how-i-became-pm.markdown

 * Most things in life boils down to luck.
 I could have remained at Kony and kept working on their proprietary platform.
 It would not have helped me a lot career wise.
 But due to some random selection I ended up being one of the few freshers moved to Kore.ai

 * Working at Kore was fun mostly, but with periods of extreme frustration.
 [I felt we were moving too slow and needed to ship much faster if we wanted to have any chance against Slack](https://hackernoon.com/speed-as-a-competitive-advantage-ddc0e1050211).
 Speed is indeed something which can make or break early startups.
-[We also kept changing our product roadmap and working on the next cool feature](https://hackernoon.com/how-you-write-product-specs-is-how-you-build-products-8072e52dabed).
-There was no north star to speak of
+There was no north star to speak of.

 * Worked under an amazing Tech lead.
 I understood why they say [the effective Tech Lead is a 100x enginee](https://hackernoon.com/the-effective-tech-lead-is-a-100x-engineer-fe49c0372a63)r.
 I learnt a lot during my time at Kore.
 I had no clue about APIs before I joined Kore.
 I did not know the difference between SOAP and REST properly.
 One and a half year of writing code helped me learn how to actually roll up my sleeves and build products myself.
 It also helped me become more emphatic later as a PM, having been a dev myself.

 * I realised I could never become a good enough dev to work at Google or Amazon.
 Instead of reading tech blogs I spent far more time reading product development blogs.
-If I could not finish my work, I would just go home and have a sound sleep, without being up all night figuring out the fix
+If I could not finish my work, I would just go home and have a sound sleep, without being up all night figuring out the fix.

 **CouponDunia**